Zamorocian/TF2-Turn-Helper/README.md

 After launching the server, it should appear in the Lan section of the server browser in-game.

 Commands are (just put them in the normal in-game console by themself, it may say not recognised but it's lying) : chargetoggle - all displays on/off, angletoggle - the angle from velocity value, extratoggle - the optimal/min values, speedtoggle - the horizontal speed value, targettoggle - the moving targets, ninetytargettoggle - the 90 degree targets.

-# Notes
-It seems to display the information slightly delayed (maybe ~50ms) from what's happening on your screen, for example, if it goes green that means you did well in the past.
-This is most apparent when you're trying to do a quick turn.